Lucas-C/undying-dusk/README.md

 You play a woman who recently found shelter in an eerie monastery.

 It features:
-- ~150 000 PDF pages
+- 200 000 PDF pages
 - a retrogaming aesthetic: 160x120 pixels resolution and a 16 colors palette
-- a grid-based world with 45 different tiles and 10 maps to explore
+- a grid-based world with 50 different tiles and 10 maps to explore
-- 30+ treasure items, weapons & spells to pick up in order to face 17 enemy monsters
+- more than 30 treasure items, weapons & spells to pick up in order to face 15 enemy monsters
-- 21 music tracks
+- 20 music tracks
-- 17530 "Game Over" pages, and a single path to victory
+- thousands of "Game Over" pages, and a single path to victory
 - 4 hidden secrets & a concealed epilogue
 - an online [hall of fame](https://chezsoi.org/lucas/undying-dusk/hall-of-fame)